skip to content

 01:20:41 - Dev Agrawal

-In a sense, yes, effect is effect.
-It's not, not quite about, like, removing the surface area for mistakes, but more about making things like errors and dependencies more explicit in the.
-Like in the typescript on the typescript level, like on the LSP or compiler level.
-So it's more about like trying to bring out all the weird inconsistencies or like weird places where things can go wrong and make them explicit on the type level so that you have no choice but to handle them.
+In a sense, yes.
+Effect is not quite about removing the surface area for mistakes, but more about making things like errors and dependencies more explicit at the TypeScript level, like on the LSP or compiler level.
+So it's more about trying to bring out all the weird inconsistencies or weird places where things can go wrong and make them explicit on the type level so that you have no choice but to handle them.
 And if you don't handle them, your compiler is going to yell at you that, hey, here's an edge case that you did not handle.
-That's really good for AI because it always gets immediate feedback of what are the things that can go wrong and it can decide how to address them.
-The angle with solid 2.0 is more that it's less about making things explicit.
-It's kind of like the other way around, where it's encoding more behavior into the system so that.
-A lot of the async behaviors become more implicit.
-And the code that you have to write and at the end.
-Handles more edge cases naturally without you having to add a bunch of complexity.
+That's really good for AI because it always gets immediate feedback of what are the things that can go wrong, and it can decide how to address them.
+The angle with Solid 2.0 is more that it's less about making things explicit.
+It's kind of the other way around, where it's encoding more behavior into the system so that a lot of the async behaviors become more implicit, and the code that you have to write at the end kind of handles more edge cases naturally without you having to add a bunch of complexity.

 01:22:16 - Dev Agrawal